Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Discussion: Origin of Swift J174610

+A typical symbiotic nova hosts a red giant companion that drives a strong stellar wind, which can accumulate on the orbital plane under the gravitational influence of the binary system and form a density enhancement (DEOP; \citealp{Munari+25}).
+Such a strong wind may also result in a relatively high mass-transfer rate, enhancing the likelihood of a recurrent nova.
+During the outburst, material with a mass of approximately $10^{-7}$–-$10^{-4}~\mathrm{M_\odot}$ is ejected from the WD at velocities of $\sim10^3~\mathrm{km~s^{-1}}$ \citep{Starrfield+16}, colliding with the pre-existing DEOP and producing shocks with a broad temperature distribution.
+The hottest components can reach $\gtrsim10$ keV, producing copious X-ray emission, a picture supported by X-ray observations \citep{Bode+06} and confirmed by hydrodynamic simulations \citep{Orlando+09}.

-Currently only about 10 systems known to belong to this class \citep{Darnley+21}, including the famous RS Oph.
-During its most recent outburst in 2021, RS Oph showed X-ray spectra with a peak luminosity of $\sim10^{36}~\rm{erg~s^{-1}}$, a plasma temperature of $\sim20$ keV but emission lines out of collisional ionization equilibrium \citep{Sokoloski+06, Islam+24}, which are quite similar to the characteristics of the XRISM spectrum of Swift J174610, in particular the discrepancy between temperatures inferred from the Fe line ratios and from the bremsstrahlung continuum.
-In the 1--10 keV band, the outburst of RS Oph is followed by an exponential decay \citep{Page+22}, which is shown in Fig.~\ref{fig:lc} for a direct comparison with the Swift J174610 light curve.
-Remarkably, the overall flux evolution of Swift J174610 as monitored by {\it Swift}, {\it XRISM}, {\it NuSTAR}, and {\it Chandra}, is quite similar to that of RS Oph.
-These further support an RN eruption, followed by rapid shock expansion and subsequent cooling, as the cause of Swift J174610 seen in 2024.
-RS Oph, and other Galactic RNe, also exhibit characteristic optical, UV and soft X-ray variability associated with the photosphere of the nova ejecta, which unfortunately is unobservable for any GC counterpart.
+Currently, only four symbiotic nova systems have been observed to undergo multiple outbursts \citep{Darnley+21,RodriguezGil+23}, among which RS Oph is the best-studied example.
+During its most recent outbursts in 2006 and 2021, RS Oph showed X-ray spectra with a peak luminosity of $\sim10^{36}~\rm{erg~s^{-1}}$, a plasma temperature of $\sim20$ keV but with emission lines out of collisional ionization equilibrium (CIE, \citealp{Sokoloski+06, Islam+24}), which are broadly similar to the characteristics of the XRISM spectrum of Swift J174610.
+In particular, both sources show a discrepancy between the temperatures inferred from the Fe line ratios and from the bremsstrahlung continuum.
+This behavior has been observed in several symbiotic novae where the shocked plasma is known to deviate from CIE during the early phases of the outburst \citep{Ness+07,Orio+23,Islam+24}.
+Such non-equilibrium ionization (NEI) effects provide a natural explanation for the anomalous Fe line ratios observed in Swift J174610.
+In addition, the presence of a multi-temperature plasma, where different temperature components dominate the line and continuum emission, can further contribute to the discrepancy.
+The 1–10 keV count-rate light curve of the recurrent nova RS Ophiuchi follows an exponential decay after the peak \citep{Page+22}.
+For a direct comparison with Swift J174610, we convert the count rate to flux in the 2–8 keV band assuming an absorbed APEC model with a plasma temperature of 10 keV and a foreground absorption of $N_H=10^{23}~{\rm cm^{-2}}$, and renormalize it to a distance of 8 kpc.
+The resulting light curve is shown in Fig.~\ref{fig:lc}, alongside the multi-mission monitoring of Swift J174610 ({\it Swift}, {\it XRISM}, {\it NuSTAR}, and {\it Chandra}), which reveals a broadly similar temporal evolution.